 The vehicle is operated less than 1,000 miles per year excluding any mileage travelled under contract while performing emergency operations in support of a declared emergency event;

-The fleet owner must report the vehicle as a backup vehicle and must submit odometer readings per section 2013.2(f); and
+The fleet owner must report the vehicle as a backup vehicle and must submit odometer readings as specified in section 2013.2(f); and

 Backup vehicles must immediately stop being operated and must be removed from the California fleet if the vehicle exceeds the allowed number of annual miles travelled and the vehicle or fleet is out of compliance with section 2013(d).

 Daily Usage Exemption.
-Fleet owners may apply for an exemption to replace vehicles with a GVWR greater than 14,000 lbs. if at least 10 percent of their California fleet is comprised of ZEVs or NZEVs.
-Fleet owners may not apply for a vehicle configuration that is commercially available as: an NZEV; a hydrogen fuel cell ZEV; a Class 7 or 8 ZEV tractor or ZEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours; a Class 4 through 6 ZEV with a rated energy capacity of at least 325 kilowatt-hours; or a Class 7 or 8 ZEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
+Fleet owners may apply for an exemption to replace vehicles with a new ICE vehicle if at least 10 percent of their California fleet is comprised of ZEVs or NZEVs.
+Fleet owners may not apply for a vehicle configuration that is available to purchase as: an NZEV; a hydrogen fuel cell ZEV; a Class 7 or 8 ZEV tractor or ZEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours; a Class 4 through 6 ZEV with a rated energy capacity of at least 325 kilowatt-hours; or a Class 7 or 8 ZEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
 The Executive Officer will approve the exemption based on their good engineering judgement in determining that the criteria specified in section 2013.1(b) have been met.
 The fleet owner must submit all of the following by email to TRUCRS@arb.ca.gov to apply:

 Submit the make, model, weight class, configuration, and photograph of the ICE vehicle to be replaced.

-Identify the commercially available ZEV with the highest rated energy capacity available in the same weight class and configuration.
-Submit the make, model, weight class, configuration, and rated energy capacity of the ZEV.
+Identify the ZEV that is available to purchase in the same weight class and configuration with the highest rated energy capacity available.
+Submit the make, model, weight class, configuration, and rated energy capacity of the identified ZEV.

 Calculate the range of the vehicle in miles by dividing the rated energy capacity of the identified ZEV by the following factors: for Class 4 through 6 vehicles, 1.3 kilowatt-hours per mile; for Class 7 and 8 non-tractors, 1.8 kilowatt-hours per mile; for Class 7 and 8 tractors, 2.1 kilowatt-hours per mile.
-For vehicles that operate truck mounted or integrated equipment while stationary, in lieu of calculating the needed rated energy capacity based on vehicle miles travelled, the needed rated energy capacity is the same as the optionally submitted measured ZEV energy use of section 2013.1(b)(6).
+For vehicles that operate truck mounted or integrated equipment while stationary, in lieu of calculating the needed rated energy capacity based on vehicle miles travelled, the needed rated energy capacity is the same as the optionally submitted measured ZEV energy use specified in section 2013.1(b)(6).
 Submit the calculation and results.

 Submit a daily usage report for a period of at least 30 consecutive workdays from within the last 12 months using telemetry data or other industry accepted data collection method for all ICE vehicles of the same weight class and configuration of the vehicle to be replaced.
 The report must include the daily miles traveled for each vehicle.
-Identify the lowest mileage reading for each day and exclude the three highest readings.
+Identify the lowest mileage reading for each day and exclude the 3 highest readings.
 For the exemption to be granted, the highest remaining mileage number must be greater than the range calculated in 2013.1(b)(3).